Miragon/miranum-ide/docs/development.md

 After every commit, the *test* workflow is executed that runs the lint command and all available tests.

 **Pull Request**
-For every open Pull Request (PR) the *pr-labeler* workflow is executed that adds labels to the PR for every app, lib, spring-boot-app that was changed in the PR.
+For every open Pull Request (PR) the *pr-labeler* workflow is executed that adds labels to the PR for every app, lib that was changed in the PR.
 Additionally, PR to the main branch create a build by running the lint command, executing all tests and building the applications and libs.